 Pro: Fully mobile & powerful

-2) Handheld barcode scanners
+2) Handheld barcode scanner technology

 By far the most common type of barcode scanning device, handheld scanners are ergonomic and simple, but they do need an interface cable or built-in networking signal to transfer data in real time.